yeoedward/Neural-Turing-Machine/README.md

 some of the internal state of the NTM, like the read and write head positions that we show in the report.

+## Code Structure

+You will find all the NTM specific code in `ntm.py`.
+The boilerplate/experiment-harness code for the copy task can be found in `copy_task.py`.
+Files prefixed with `test_` are small test scripts.
+Most of them just check if the code runs without crashing.

 ## Resources:

 https://www.tensorflow.org/